Skip to content

 The organised vs disorganised dichotomy was always more of a spectrum than a binary.
 Later BSU publications (including the 3rd edition of the Crime Classification Manual, 2013) refined the taxonomy into a multidimensional scheme, but the original binary remains the version most widely encountered in courtroom testimony and law-enforcement training materials, and the one the empirical literature has most directly tested.

 David Canter, then at the University of Surrey, became involved in the investigation of the Railway Rapist (John Duffy) in the UK in 1985 at the invitation of the Metropolitan Police.
 Canter provided an offender description based on the spatial and behavioural patterns of seventeen linked sexual assaults.
-The description he provided included thirteen characteristics; when Duffy was arrested in 1988, thirteen of the thirteen matched.
-The case became a foundation narrative for the credibility of psychological profiling in the UK, and Canter moved to the University of Liverpool in 1991 where he established the Centre for Investigative Psychology.
+The description he provided included thirteen characteristics; when Duffy was arrested in 1986, all thirteen were reported to match.
+The case became a frequently cited demonstration of psychological profiling in the UK.
+Canter moved to the University of Liverpool in 1991 and established the Centre for Investigative Psychology there.

 Canter's theoretical position differed from the BSU approach in a fundamental way.
 Where the BSU built its typology from clinical interviews with convicted offenders (a retrospective, case-study methodology with no comparison group and no formal reliability testing), Canter argued that investigative psychology should use the existing methods of empirical social science: multivariate statistical analysis of crime-scene variables, systematic comparison of linked vs unlinked offence series, and prospective validation of profile-derived predictions against outcome data.